 You will send me the manuscript and I will then confirm the price.

 This consists of an hour-long phone or Zoom conversation about your book project.
 This will help me fill in any gaps or questions I may have in relation to the questionnaire.
 This is optional – if you prefer to communicate via email, that’s fine.

 Step three: the developmental edit

 I will first read your manuscript like a regular reader, making notes when I finish based on intuition.
 Next, I will read it closely, making notes on the different thesis statements, premises, hooks, arguments, and ideas in each chapter.
-If I didn’t identify any extremely big issues to resolve on the first reading, at this point I will include a content summary too, where I summarise each paragraph in a sentence.
 The emphasis is on structure, cohesion, and big picture issues (e.g. shifts in voice or style, contradictory thesis statements etc.).
 Based on what the text needs, I will use tools from Scott Norton’s book on developmental editing, which I highly recommend you purchase.

-The final product will be an editorial report that includes my thoughts on all the ‘big-picture’ issues in the text, as well as my suggestions on how to improve the manuscript, and it will include a content summary, which is a map of the themes and theses that appear in each chapter.
+The final product will be an editorial report that includes my thoughts on all the ‘big-picture’ issues in the text, as well as my suggestions on how to improve the manuscript.
 The report will focus on developmental issues rather than language issues at sentence level.
 This report will be detailed enough for you to work on the rewrite yourself.
 This step usually takes between 20 and 35 hours depending on the length of the manuscript.